intel/igsc/README.md

   * libudev (libudev-dev package in Debian)

-Both cmake and meson build framework are supported.
+Both CMake and meson build framework are supported.

 ### CMake